After 113 years, Ballard Transfer hoists its last load

 Ultimately, Ballard Transfer itself was caught out by economic disruption.

-One such disruption was the city’s red-hot real-estate market.
+One such disruption was the city’s red-hot real estate market.
 The Millers got two dozen offers for the two-third acre property, which ultimately sold for $11.75 million, Miller said.

 The other disruption was generational.

-Note: An earlier version of this article incorrectly indicated that Ballard was still an independent city in the 1920s.
-Ballard was annexed by Seattle in 1907